roshjcm/personal-website/README.md

 # The website

 The idea here was to see how to create a nice personal website.
-Being a newbie, I looked into the code of a template from HTML5 UP *[further credits/information at the end of the readme]*.
-As I was exploring the code and researching what meant what, I played a bit with it, changing some little things here and there.
+To get familiar with webdev, I looked into the code of a template from HTML5 UP *[further credits/information at the end of the readme]*.
+As I was exploring the code and researching what meant what, I played with it, changing some things here and there.

-My next goal is to create my own website, this time more or less from scratch to improve my webdev skills.
+My next goal is to create my own website, this time more or less from scratch to improve my webdev skills further.

 -R